Find a local HVAC trade school.

-Long Live The HVAC Career
+Long Live the HVAC Career

 So, if you’re looking for a career that is here to stay, consider becoming an HVAC technician—start by finding classes near you.
-You won’t be replaced by robots, and your skills will be in demand on the regular.
+You won’t be replaced by robots, and your skills should be in demand on the regular.

 More reading and study: